 This visit underscores the ongoing partnership between DABAL and Kandy Dodamwala Special School, and we look forward to witnessing the positive impact of this initiative on the students’ learning experience.

+The traditional dance performed by deaf students, beautifully synchronised with the rhythm of the drums, must have been a powerful and moving experience.
+It highlights the incredible ways in which individuals can express themselves through movement and music, even without relying on hearing.
 This inspiring school offers vocational training in Baking, Sewing, Cactus Planting, Batik, and more—helping students develop valuable skills for their future.
 They’ve also taken an exciting step forward by opening a five-star-style shop in front of the school, where they sell these handmade items, especially catering to foreign visitors.

 A huge appreciation to the talented students and the dedicated educators shaping lives every day.
 Together, we build a more inclusive world! 💙